What is the EBacc?

-To obtain the Ebacc it is essential that you have selected either Geography or History (you may, of course, choose BOTH Geography and History if you wish) and either Spanish or French.
-But, remember, you must attain a minimum of a C grade in ALL of these subjects to attain the EBacc.
+To obtain the EBacc it is essential that you have selected either Geography or History (you may, of course, choose BOTH Geography and History if you wish) and either Spanish or French.
+But, remember, you must attain a minimum of a grade 4 in ALL of these subjects to attain the EBacc.

 The following subjects are studied by most students in Years 10 and 11 if they wish to complete the EBacc:

 1 of either Geography or History (students can choose both)